 Couples who do agree on the general framework for resolving their case and who are willing to deal with each other on an honest and good faith basis do have an alternative to traditional contested litigation.
 The alternative process is known as Collaborative Divorce.

 What Is Collaborative Divorce?

-Collaborative divorce is a legal process in which a couple negotiates a mutually acceptable agreement, with the assistance of legal professionals.
-This method removes the traditional “fight and win” setting so familiar to divorce court, and implements a “troubleshoot and problem solve” negotiation process.
+Collaborative divorce is a legal process in which a couple, with the assistance of professionals, negotiates a mutually acceptable agreement.
+Some of the professionals are jointly retained and thus work for both parties with the goal of reaching a fair and equitable settlement.
+This method removes the traditional “fight to win” setting so familiar to divorce courts and implements a “troubleshoot and problem solve to settle” negotiation process.

-When a couple enters into this process, they are choosing to use negotiations and mediation to settle their divorce.
-This is reinforced with a thorough agreement that both spouses sign either at the start of the divorce or soon after.
-This agreement spells out all the rules of the divorce process.
+When a couple uses this process, they are choosing to use negotiations and mediation to settle their divorce.
+The goal is to reach a negotiated settlement that both spouses sign either at the start of the divorce action or soon thereafter.
+The agreement will thereafter be incorporated into an uncontested divorce court order.

 Here are some characteristics of a typical collaborative family law or divorce case:

 - Both parties hire their own separate attorneys who only represent their client

 - All other hired experts are neutrals who are retained by both parties and who have no allegiance, and will show no favoritism, toward either party

 - A neutral professional is chosen to lead the process who has experience in doing so

 - Other neutral professionals may be hired as needed including CPA’s, mental health experts, appraisers, financial advisors and the like